AndyWangSFU/AC215_TBD_1/README.md

 #### Code Structure

-**Data Folder**
+**Data Pre-Processing Container** [to be adjusted]

-Don't submit data, but we want to show one possible way of structuring data transformations.
+- This container downloads data from the Google Cloud Bucket, resizes and processes the data, stores it back to GCP.

-**Data Processing Container**
+- Our inputs for this container depend on whether an image is simply being resized or augmented.
+For image resizing, the main parameter is size of output image.
+If augmenting image, parameters is the extent of augmentation (e.g., 5X) and the size of output images.

-- This container reads 100GB of data, transforming the images to TFRecords and stores them on a GCP bucket
+- In addition, the container downloads the metadata for the images from Google Cloud Bucket, filters and cleans the metadata for images that are uncorrupted, and stores this filtered metadata back into GCP.
-- Input to this container is source and destination GCS location, parameters for resizing, secrets needed - via docker
+- The rationale for not downloading the images themselves and preprocessing them is that the image dataset is very large and has already been preprocessed.
+We only need to check for whether an image is uncorrupted or not.
+Similarly, the text data that we use to train and test our model has already been pre-processed.
+We therefore leave these in the GCP as well and do not download them using our pre-processing container.
-- Output from this container stored on GCP bucket
+- Output from this container stored at GCS location

 (1) `src/datapipeline/dataloader.py`  - This script loads the original immutable data to our compute instance's local `raw` folder for processing.